michelle-aptos/previewnet/index.md

   - c6i.16xlarge

-2. Join the Previewnet network. (whitelist + airdrop?)
+2. Join the Previewnet network
+3. Provide Aptos with your operator address
+4. Once you've received tokens, you can join the validator set

-3. Follow the steps in https://aptos.dev/nodes/validator-node/operator/running-validator-node/running-validator-node to set up your Validator Node and Validator Full Node.
+5. Follow the steps in https://aptos.dev/nodes/validator-node/operator/running-validator-node/running-validator-node to set up your Validator Node and Validator Full Node.
+6. Set up telemetry for node monitoring

 # Connecting to Previewnet